unprosaiclabyrinth/uffd-monitor/README.md

 ## Results

-The variable *relative monitor size* used in the performance evaluation refers to the size of the sliding window over the code pages of the binary in terms of number of pages **as a percentage of the total number of code pages**.
-Each data point in each plot is annotated with the absolute monitor size used in terms of number of pages.
+The variable **relative monitor size** used in the performance evaluation refers to the size of the sliding window over the code pages of the binary in terms of number of pages **as a percentage of the total number of code pages**.
+Each data point in each plot is annotated with the absolute monitor size in terms of number of pages.
 If the annotation corresponds to a 100% relative monitor size, then it is the total number of code pages.

 ### For SPEC CPU benchmarks

 The performance of uffd-monitor is evaluated on four SPEC CPU integer computation speed benchmarks: deepsjeng_s, leela_s, xz_s, and mcf_s.
 The following plots show the performance of uffd-monitor in terms of execution time in seconds vs. relative monitor size.

 ![](images/deepsjeng.png)
 ![](images/leela.png)
 ![](images/xz.png)
 ![](images/mcf.png)

+The plots show that the trend of execution time as compared to monitor size largely depends on the application.
+Among the SPEC CPU benchmarks used for evaluation, on the one hand, leela_s shows significant performance overhead until an absolute monitor size of 18, after which there is a sharp decline and steadiness.
+On the other hand, deepsjeng_s shows a systematic decline of execution time with increasing absolute monitor size.
+One reason for this could be that most of the execution of leela_s would be happening in about 20 pages, and constant page faults due to a strictly lesser monitor size account for significant performance overhead.
+One general trend that can be observed is that the execution time attains a steady state as the relative monitor size tends to 100%.
+Also, an absolute monitor size of 1 or 2 generally results in significant performance overhead.

 ### For lighttpd server

 The performance of uffd-monitor is evaluated using the lighttpd web server in terms of time per request in milliseconds vs. relative monitor size.

 ![](images/lighttpd.png)